tejastn10/acre/README.md

 ## Acknowledgments 🙌

-- Built with **Next.js** for modern web applications.
+- Built with **Next.js** and **Tailwind CSS**.
-- Inspired by the glow of **Arbor**, providing a blazing-fast starting point for frontend projects.
+- Inspired by the concept of **Acre**, where small investments grow into valuable returns.
-- Made with ❤️ for developers who value a structured and efficient setup.
+- Created with ❤️ to explore animations and styling in Tailwind.